The High Ferritin App is a web-based tool which has two purposes:

 If your patient has high ferritin, you’ll need to rule out some causes before they can donate.

-The app provides you with the ability to securely transmit an electronic form to Lifeblood advising the patient may be suitable to commence donation as a regular blood donor.
+The app provides you with the ability to generate an electronic referral advising the patient may be suitable to commence donation as a volunteer blood donor.

-If your patient is declined by the app but you still believe they should undergo therapeutic venesection at Lifeblood, you can complete an Individual Assessment Form electronically, which will be securely transmitted to the Lifeblood therapeutic helpdesk at: therapeutichelpdesk@redcrossblood.org.au.
-A Lifeblood doctor may then contact you to discuss the patient’s condition and to determine suitability for venesection.
+If your patient is declined by the app but you still believe they should undergo therapeutic venesection at Lifeblood, please contact Lifeblood therapeutic helpdesk at: therapeutichelpdesk@redcrossblood.org.au.

 Lifeblood will continue to accept patients with the following conditions, provided they are being treated by a Specialist Physician: